Data Entry Form in MS Excel and VBA

 End Sub

-• Press CTRL + S to save the code and close the VBA window
+16. Press CTRL + S to save the workbook and then close the VBA Editor window.

 Please watch our YouTube tutorial on ‘How to make macro enabled Form in Excel sheet’